Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Analysis of simulation output

-A common exercise that builds upon transient analysis is to compare estimates obtained for different model configurations (typically corresponding to different sets of input parameter values) -- as to assess whether the configurations differ significantly in terms of the output variable(s) under consideration.
-Given the outcomes of the transient analyses for the two configurations and a user-defined significance level $a_w$, our tool-box performs a \emph{Welch's t-test} of means' equality~\citep{welch1947} for every $t$ of interest. \mv also computes the power of such test~\citep{chow2002} in detecting a difference of at least a given (precision) $\varepsilon$ (see Section \ref{sssec:eqtest_power})~\footnote{ In Section~\ref{sec:counterfactual} we show that a reasonable choice is to set $\varepsilon=\delta$.}.
+A common exercise that builds upon transient analysis is to compare estimates obtained for different model configurations (typically corresponding to different sets of input parameter values) -- as to assess whether the configurations differ significantly in terms of the output variables under consideration.
+Given the outcomes of the transient analyses for the two configurations and a user-defined significance level $a_w$, our set of techniques performs a \emph{Welch's t-test} of means' equality~\citep{welch1947} for every $t$ of interest.
+The proposed techniques also allow for the computation of power of such test~\citep{chow2002} in detecting a difference of at least a given precision $\varepsilon$ (see Section \ref{sssec:eqtest_power}).\footnote{ In Section~\ref{sec:counterfactual} we show that a reasonable choice is to set $\varepsilon=\delta$.
+Our techniques also support so-called \emph{Wilcoxon-Mann-Whitney} test, or just \emph{u-test}~\citep{10.1214/aoms/1177730491}.
+This is an alternative to Welch's t-test with milder assumptions, for which, however, to the best of our knowledge no closed-formula exists for power estimation.
+This is presented in \ref{sec:utest}. }

-\paragraph{Steady state analysis} As depicted in Figure~\ref{fig:nmsimsAnalysis}(c), a steady state analysis can be performed similarly to a transient analysis by adding a pre-processing step.
-We first compute the \emph{horizontal} mean $\overline{Y}_i(w)$ within each simulation $i$, ignoring a given number of initial observations $w$.
-Since all these means are IID, we can compute their \emph{vertical} mean $\overline{Y}(w)$ and build a CI around it as in Equation~\eqref{eq:ci}.